software-mansion-labs/expo-brownfield-target/MANUAL-SETUP.md

 <a name="#ios-files"></a>
 ### Files

 Content of the files can be copied from the default templates used by the plugin: [templates/ios](./plugin/templates/ios/).
-Please keep in mind that some of those templates contain interplation placeholders (in format of `${{variableName}}`) which should be replaced with values suitable for your project
+Please keep in mind that some of those templates contain interplation placeholders (in format of `${{variableName}}`) which should be replaced with values suitable for your project.
+For example:

 ```xml
 <key>CFBundleName</key>